 The simple explanation of an eCheck meaning is that it is a digital, electronic version of a paper check.
 It is also referred to as a direct debit, internet check, or online check.
+It's a way to pay for something using your bank account, without having to write a physical check.
+You can use an eCheck to pay bills, shop on an online marketplace, or make other types of payments.
 Like an ACH payment, these checks are run through the Automated Clearing House, where the payment is directly debited from the customer’s account and put into the business’s account using a payment processor.

 What Is eCheck Payment?